tonethar/IGME-330-Master/notes/4-adding-controls.md

 5) Enable the checkbox

     - create a `createRectangles` boolean
-    - add a `onclick` event handler to the checkbox
+    - add a `onclick` event handler to the checkbox which will change the value of `createRectangles`
     - write code so that the checkbox has to be checked for the rectangles to be created

 <hr>